vipulgupta2048/talkswith2048/README.md

 I always wanted to do this.
 Coming soon.

 # Google Summer of Code with 2048
-In my college years, I had the pleasure of contributing and participating in Google Summer of Code 2018 with Sugar Labs[Google Summer of Code 2018 with Sugar Labs](https://github.com/vipulgupta2048/mygsoc) and in 2019 with The Scrapy Project[2019 with The Scrapy Project](https://github.com/vipulgupta2048/mygsoc).
-These projects have taught, helped and made me who I am.
-I still work with Sugar Labs focusing on Outreach efforts and contribute frequently to ScrapingHub.
-Good times indeed.
+In my college years, I had the pleasure of contributing and participating in Google Summer of Code 2018 with Sugar Labs[Google Summer of Code 2018 with Sugar Labs](https://github.com/vipulgupta2048/mygsoc) and with The Scrapy Project in [2019](https://github.com/vipulgupta2048/mygsoc).
+These projects have taught, helped make me who I am.
+Even after the projects have finished, I still continue to volunteer with Sugar Labs focusing on Outreach efforts and playing active part in their Google OSS programs.
+I contribute code frequently to ScrapingHub and The Scrapy Project.
+These were good times indeed.

 <img src="gsoc.jpg" height=380 width=540 align="middle">